deep-entertainment/safehouse/design/Safe House - Game Design Document.md

   * black shoes

-### Brianna Allison, district attorney
+### *BRIANNA* Allison, district attorney

-Brianna is the district attorney in the case where Marjorie is the key witness.
-She's a tough dog in the courtroom, but caring and cautious when she speaks with Marjorie.
+*BRIANNA* is the district attorney in the case where *MARJORIE* is the key witness.
+She's a tough dog in the courtroom, but caring and cautious when she speaks with *MARJORIE*.

-She visits the house each day to prepare Marjorie for her testimony and on the fifth day, she rescues Marjorie after she knocked out Calvin.
+She visits the house each day to prepare *MARJORIE* for her testimony and on the fifth day, she rescues *MARJORIE* after she knocked out *CALVIN*.

 She doesn't have much character progression.
-Her character is used to tell the back story of the murder through her talks with Marjorie and as the last safe resort and trust in the juridical system in the last scene.
+Her character is used to tell the back story of the murder through her talks with *MARJORIE* and as the last safe resort and trust in the juridical system in the last scene.

 * Age: 42